The Uncomfortable Truth About Estate Agency in 2026

 If you are considering AI, ask five questions before signing anything:

-2. Does it understand lettings compliance?
-Notice periods, Right to Rent, deposit protection.
-Generic tools miss these
+- Does it understand lettings compliance?
+Generic tools miss important UK context

-4. How long is the setup?
-If implementation takes weeks, the cost of delayed adoption adds up.
-Look for same-day or next-day setup
+- How long is the setup?
+If implementation takes weeks, the cost of delayed adoption adds up

 The Early Adopter Window Is Closing